 On September 2, 2005, we completed a 3,000,000 common share offering at a price of \$27.09 per share to Cohen & Steers Capital Management, Inc., on behalf of itself and as investment adviser to certain investment advisory clients.
-Net proceeds from the sale were approximately \$81.0 million and were used to pay down amounts outstanding under our unsecured lines of credit and to repay a portion of the John Hancock mortgages discussed below.
+Net proceeds from the sale were approximately \$81.0 million and were contributed to our operating partnership in exchange for additional common units of partnership interest used to pay down amounts outstanding under our unsecured lines of credit and to repay a portion of the John Hancock mortgages discussed below.